xcocco/analog-clock-frontend/README.md

 # Analog Clock Frontend

-Analog clock in Html, Css and Javascript
+Analog clock in HTML, CSS and JavaScript